feureau/Feureau-Digital-Library/800 Literature/890 Literatures of other languages/899 Austronesian and other languages/899.222 Javanese literature/Ronggawarsito_Serat_Kalatidha_en.md

 ## Serat Kalatidha

-**Serat Kalatidha** is a poem composed by **Ranggawarsita**.
+**Serat Kalatidha** is a poem composed by **Ronggawarsito**.
 It is one of the most significant works in Javanese literature.
 The content concerns a lamentation that, in those times, one had to participate in wrongdoing just to 'get ahead.'
 This *macapat* poem is written entirely in the **Sinom** meter and consists of 12 stanzas (*pada*) in total.
 This literary work was written around 1860 AD.
 Kalatidha is a renowned piece of Javanese literature; even today, many Javanese people, especially the older generation, still memorize at least one stanza—specifically the seventh stanza.

 ### Background

-Kalatidha is not Ranggawarsita’s longest work.
-It consists of only 12 stanzas within the Sinom metrum. *Kala tidha* literally means "time of doubt" or "age of madness" (*jaman édan*), as written by Ranggawarsita himself.
-It is said that Ranggawarsita wrote this poem when his rank was not promoted as he had hoped.
+Kalatidha is not Ronggawarsito’s longest work.
+It consists of only 12 stanzas within the Sinom metrum. *Kala tidha* literally means "time of doubt" or "age of madness" (*jaman édan*), as written by Ronggawarsito himself.
+It is said that Ronggawarsito wrote this poem when his rank was not promoted as he had hoped.
 He then generalized this situation, perceiving the era as a period of madness and crisis.
-At that time, Ranggawarsita served as the court poet (*pujangga*) at the Kasunanan Surakarta Palace.
+At that time, Ronggawarsito served as the court poet (*pujangga*) at the Kasunanan Surakarta Palace.
 He is considered the "last poet" (*pujangga pungkasan*), as there were no official court poets appointed after him.

 ### Meaning

 The Kalatidha poem can be divided into three parts: the first part consists of stanzas 1 to 6, the second part is stanza 7, and the third part consists of stanzas 8 to 12.

-* **Part One:** Describes a time that, according to Ranggawarsita, is a state without principles.
+* **Part One:** Describes a time that, according to Ronggawarsito, is a state without principles.
 * **Part Two:** Contains determination and self-reflection.
 * **Part Three:** Contains an attitude of religious devotion within society.